IainIsCreative/iainspad-theme/README.md

 git checkout feature/theme-improvements
 ```

-Then install all the Gulp packages.
+Then install all the Gulp packages, assuming you have NPM and Gulp installed.

 ```
 npm install